garysweaver/irie/README.md

 ##### Or you specify the query as a lambda

-This will override anything else you've done to specify query and may or may not ignore params depending on your implementation, so don't mix them or it will just look confusing:
+This will override anything else you've done to specify query and may or may not ignore params depending on your implementation.

+To filter the list where the status_code attribute is 'green':

     # t is self.model_class.arel_table and q is self.model_class.scoped
     query_for :index, is: lambda {|t,q| q.where(:status_code => 'green')}

+or use the `->` Ruby 1.9 lambda syntax.
+You can also filter out items that have associations that don't have a certain attribute value (or anything else you can think up with ARel/ActiveRecord relations).
+To filter the list where the object's apples and pears associations are green:

+    query_for :index, is: -> {|t,q|
+      q.joins(:apples, :pears)
+      .where(apples: {color: 'green'})
+      .where(pears: {color: 'green'})
+    }

 See also:
 * http://api.rubyonrails.org/classes/ActiveRecord/Relation.html